RenaSchott/Project2-JSGame/README.md

 # Find the matching pair

-This JavaScript game should be a little challange for the brain.
-The game should test the visual memory of the user with different levels of difficulty for the user to choose.
+Being interested in different memmory challenges, this JavaScript game should be a little challange for the brain.
+The game should test the visual memory of the user, while hopefully having fun.

 View the live project here: <https://renaschott.github.io/Project2-JSGame/>